nspcast/htotw/content/posts/2013-04-05-episode-24-we-are-atheism-with-amanda-brown.md

 ---
-title: Episode 24 – We are Atheism with Amanda Brown
+title: AN 24 – We are Atheism with Amanda Brown
 author: Dustin
 type: post
 date: 2013-04-05T19:42:33+00:00